Baba Hari Dass: Human psychology contribution

 In the West transpersonal psychology became a rich and productive field in psychology, anthropology and psychiatry.
 Practices and theories of yoga added to that impact while researchers focused on energies of the subtle body that in yoga terms relate to SukShma sharira.
 Several authors credited Baba Hari Dass for his contributions and adept views.
 Steven Simon Bentheim PhD commenting on spiritual marriages that were made and fell apart despite the blessings of the guru, wrote: "Baba Hari Dass soon realized that the ideal of abstinence as a tool for spiritual development — whether it be dietary or sexual was a problem in the West."

 Bonnie Greenwell, while working on her PhD in Transpersonal Psychology (Energies Transformation: A Guide to the Kundalini Process) was allowed to study "the unpublished manuscripts of the Jnana yoga teacher Baba Hari Dass."

 Stuart Sovatsky PhD, commenting on Ken Wilber, Ram Dass and others whose work focused on "[solo] spiritual heroes" unwittingly garbled into Western lives the specialized family-less "sadhu trip", wrote that Baba Hari Dass warned all Western seekers not to mix up Western life style and stringent sadhu requirements.
-Commenting on that he wrote, "For Westerners Brahmacharya is almost impossible because association between sexes is so free.
+Commenting on that he wrote, "For Westerners Brahmacharya is almost impossible because the association between the sexes is so free.
 Don't mix the sadhu trip in this thing."